-Aetna ChoicePlans covers the services of a podiatrist for the treatment of a disease or injury, including the treatment of corns, calluses, keratoses, bunions, and ingrown toenails.
-Pedicure services, such as routine cutting of nails, are not covered unless there is a disease of the nails.
+• Aetna ChoicePlans covers the services of a podiatrist for the treatment of a disease or injury, including the treatment of corns, calluses, keratoses, bunions, and ingrown toenails.

 Hearing aids

 Hearing aids are covered regardless of reason for hearing loss.
 Hearing aid coverage for: